 Critics of the mortgage stress test point out that it affects first-time homebuyers the most and may mean they miss out on entering the real estate market.

-First-time homebuyers usually have much smaller down payments as they haven't yet had the opportunity to built up equity in a previous house.
+First-time homebuyers usually have much smaller down payments as they haven't yet had the opportunity to build up equity in a previous house.
 They only have what they've saved or what they’re gifted.
 The smaller the down payment, the bigger the mortgage they'll need and the more they'll need to qualify for.

 - $500,000 property